 - Employee roles, training, and communication procedures

 - Unique concerns from PV systems

 - Fire prevention and response

 - Storms and natural disasters

 - Spills

-Hazardous materials
+- Hazardous materials

 The safety of solar energy facilities has been studied by the North Carolina Clean Energy Center which notes in their 2017 white paper negligible concerns from electric shock, fire, toxicity, and EMF fields.
-However, FREM and the Planning Department have provided a number of proposed conditions which should further mitigate potential emergency management related concerns, including a proposed fire break, FREM access to water storage tanks, access road and bridge standards, video monitoring, and detailed wayfinding procedures.
-The Fire Chief conducted research and recommends fire break widths of 20 feet.
+However, FREM and the Planning Department have provided a number of proposed conditions which should further mitigate potential emergency management related concerns, including a proposed fire break, access road and bridge standards, video monitoring, and detailed wayfinding procedures.
+The Fire Chief conducted research and fire break widths of 20 feet.
 This recommendation is reflected in staff's recommended conditions.
-Staff further notes that the project lies in the Shady Grove area, which has been identified as an area that will need a Fire Station regardless of the subject case and that the nearest Station to serve Site A is Station 7 located approximately 5.5 vehicular miles away.
+Staff further notes that the project lies in the Shady Grove area, which has been identified as an area that will needs a Fire Station regardless of the subject case and that the nearest Station to serve Site C is Station 3 located approximately 9 vehicular miles away.